-<URL> is the database URL

-'''

-<USER> is the database owner.

-'''

-- <PASSWORD> is the owner's database password. - <SCRIPT> is the SQL script from Table 12 on page 102. - -v is an optional switch which will cause Loader to produce verbose output (listing each individual command from the script file before it executes it).
+<URL> is the database URL <USER> is the database owner. <PASSWORD> is the owner's database password. <SCRIPT> is the SQL script from Table 12. -v is an optional switch which will cause Loader to produce verbose output (listing each individual command from the script file before it